I Thought I Found “The One” — I Was Wrong

 But in order to actually find “the one,” Alice Eve says she had to learn the hard way.
 When she first started dating her husband, she felt she "knew for sure that he was the one,” she says.
 "I was certain that we were meant to be and that we would last because my brain, heart, and loins all had equal weight in the equation.
 I'm ashamed to admit that I was even a little cocky about my brilliant decision...
 I was extremely sure that my search was over.”

-However, the couple divorced after 6 years, and this brought Alice Eve to the conclusion that "nobody knows when and if they've met ‘the one.’”
+However, the couple divorced after six years, and this brought Alice Eve to the conclusion that "nobody knows when and if they've met ‘the one.’”

 "You’ll fall in love — that person will be your 'right-for-all-time' or 'right-for-a-time’ partner,” she reflects now, "and you'll deal with whatever happens.”
 She’s since come to the conclusion that you’ll meet people you love in life and "how long it lasts is anyone's guess.”